 Primary pedagogical approaches: A lack of reading practice in language and too much memorization in numeracy, rather than problem-solving, contribute to underperformance.

-Effective teaching time-on-task:Due to various factors, effective teaching time reaches barely 40%, meaning that 60% of the curriculum ismay not becovered (WB SDI Study, 2012).
+Effective teaching time-on-task:Due to various factors, effective teaching time reaches barely 40%, meaning that 60% of the curriculum may not becovered (WB SDI Study, 2012).

-Pedagogical and learning material:Content is imperfectly aligned with curriculum content or prescribed teaching approaches.
+Pedagogical and learning material:Content is imperfectly aligned with curriculum content or prescribed teaching approaches; shortages of supportive teaching/learning materials; unstimulating classrooms.

 Textbook shortage: Under a third of required books are available at primary (with 0.94 textbooks per pupil in 2012, overall).
 The secondary pupil-textbook ratio in government schools, all subjects and grades combined, is 2.3:1.
 O-Level Forms 1 and 2 face the greatest shortages, of above 60%.
 Shortages are the worst in Geography, History, Civics, Agriculture and General Studies (where the ratio is higher than 4:1); in science subjects, less than two pupils share a book.